MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/dual-write-sites-and-warehouses.md

 [!include [preview](../includes/preview-banner.md)]

 This topic describes the integration of site and warehouse data between Finance and Operations and Common Data Service.
-As Dynamics 365 for Finance and Operations is a supply chain management application, it includes the concepts of operational sites and warehouses.
-These are used to model the supply chain of your company.
+Operational sites and warehouses are common concepts in a supply chain management application.
+They are used to model the supply chain of your company.

 ## Templates